MicrosoftDocs/OfficeDocs-DeployOffice/office/ltsc/2024/overview.md

 Office Long Term Service Channel (LTSC) 2024 is the most recent edition of Microsoft's productivity software, available to organizations through volume licensing agreements.

 > [!IMPORTANT]
-> Office LTSC 2024 is distinct from Office offered through Microsoft 365 plans.
+> Office LTSC 2024 is different from Office offered through Microsoft 365 plans.
 For instance, if your organization has already deployed Microsoft 365 Apps for enterprise, there's no need for Office LTSC 2024.
 Microsoft 365 Apps for enterprise includes all the features of Office LTSC 2024, plus many additional features not found in Office LTSC 2024.

 Enterprise administrators can download and deploy Office LTSC 2024 to users within their organization.
 The following volume licensed Office products are available for devices running Windows: